The best-written resume is worthless if no one sees it!

-The general rule of thumb is to show your work experience only for the last 10 to 15 years, unless there is specific prior experience that is especially relevant to the position you are seeking.
+The general rule of thumb is to show your work experience only for the last 10 to 15 years unless there is a specific prior experience that is especially relevant to the position you are seeking.

 Instead of writing "Responsible for increasing sales in my territory," use "Increased sales in my territory 150% over 6 months.
 Managed 30 accounts increasing revenues from $1.5M to $2M annually."

 14. Be organized, logical and concise.

 In addition to reviewing your experience, employers also use the resume to sense whether you are organized, logical, and concise.
 Make sure your resume is balanced, neat, visually appealing, and flows consistently.
 Clearly separate sections and emphasize section titles.
 Leave sufficient blank space between sections for easy reading.

 15. Just communicate.

 Abandon the use of exorbitant, exquisite vocabulary.
 In other words, don't try to impress employers with the depth of your vocabulary.
 Use words everyone can understand.

 Never refer to salary in your resume.
 Save this information for the interview.